 Property taxes provide the majority of funding for the District.
-The assessed value of all property will increase by 20% for fiscal year 2008-09.
-County-wide permits for new construction for fiscal year 2007-08 experienced a decrease of 39% over the previous fiscal year.
-This slowing trend in new construction along with the current weak real estate market will likely slow the rate of growth in total assessed values compared to what has been experienced in the last several years.
+The primary property tax levy increased by an average of approximately 9.5% for the past seven years.
+County-wide permits for new construction for fiscal year 2008-09 experienced a decrease of 23% over the previous fiscal year and a decrease of nearly 70% over the 2005-06 high.
+This slowing trend in new construction along with the current weak real estate market will continue to slow the rate of growth in total assessed values.
+Future increases in the primary property tax levy will average closer to 4.5%.